-Project Management Apprenticeship (Integrated Degree) – Level 6
+Project Manager Degree Apprenticeship - Level 6

-They have responsibility for delivering the project in line with defined objectives, taking decisions to manage stakeholder expectations by leading a multi-skilled, cross-disciplinary team to deliver the project to time, cost and quality requirements.
+They have responsibility for delivering a project in line with defined objectives, taking decisions to manage stakeholder expectations by leading a multi-skilled, cross-disciplinary team to deliver the project to time, cost and quality requirements.
+They also contribute to benefits management by tracking performance metrics and ensuring expected business benefits are achieved.

 Location